Lift and drag in three-dimensional steady viscous and compressible flow: Unified force theorem

 \section{Unified force theorem}

-In this section we consider the \textit{viscous} flow over a \textit{finite} body, for which \citet[p.~36]{Lagerstrom1964} has pointed out that the linearization is feasible but without proof.
-The first proof has been given by LZW for two dimensions, by finding analytically the nontrivial solutions in the linear far field from subsonic to supersonic flows, as well as the detailed behavior of the longitudinal and transversal far-field velocities and vorticity.
-This method is now applied to three dimensions, which will lead to a force formula universally true for viscous, compressible and steady flow, for both two and three dimensions.
+In this section we consider the \textit{viscous} flow over a \textit{finite} body, for which \citet[p.~36]{Lagerstrom1964} { pointed} out that the linearization is feasible but without proof.
+The first proof { is} given by LZW for two dimensions, { using the fundamental solution of} the linear far field { of viscous and compressible flow.} This method is now applied to three dimensions, which will lead to a force formula universally true for { both 2D and 3D flows}.